 Medicine Management (New):

-The main objectives of the course are to prepare health managers who have competencies in medicines management in health facilities at different levels.
-The course has 6 Modules 21 units and covers the following: Policies and Medicine Control; Selection of Medicines; Procurement and Medicine Quality Assurance; Distribution of Medicines; Rational Use of Medicine; Organization and Management of Drug Supply; Drugs and Substance Abuse
+This course is designed to develop the capability and ability of health managers to acquire in-depth theoretical and practical skills and competencies on medicines management and their rational use in health facilities at different levels as well as ways and means of mitigating drug and substance abuse.
+The course has 7 Modules 21 units and covers the following: Policies and Medicine Control; Selection of Medicines; Procurement and Medicine Quality Assurance; Distribution of Medicines; Rational Use of Medicine; Organization and Management of Drug Supply; Drugs and Substance Abuse

 Drug and Substance Abuse (New):

 This course is designed for health workers who are involved in curative and rehabilitative services at all levels of health care.
 These include, but not limited to, medical officers, clinical officers, pharmacists and pharmaceutical technologists, occupational therapists and nurses.
 In addition, health managers concerned with policy formulation and regulation are encouraged to participate.

 This course has 5 modules with 16 units whose aim is to provide health workers with the necessary competencies in Medicine use.
 The course content includes: Exposure Situation in Drug and Substance Abuse; Drug and Substance Abuse in Special Populations; Categories of Drugs and Substances of Abuse; Interventions for Mitigation /Eradication of the Use of Drugs; Policy Guidelines and Regulations Relating to Drug and Substance Abuse

 This is a 5 module course with 16 units covering the following areas: The Normal neonate; Neonatal Resuscitation; Birth Injuries; Management of High Risk Neonate; Congenital Abnormalities